darrenvong/FTV-2016/README.md

 # FTV-2016
-Wordpress theme for the Forge TV website
+A ProcessWire adaptation of the Wordpress theme for the Forge TV website.

 TO-DO:
 ## Pagination